 This page tells you about the chemotherapy drug fluorouracil and its possible side effects.
 There are sections about

 Fluorouracil is part of a group of chemotherapy drugs known as anti metabolites.
 Anti metabolites are similar to normal body molecules but they have a slightly different structure.
-These differences mean that anti metabolites stop cells working properly.
-They stop cells making and repairing DNA.
+These differences mean that anti metabolites stop cancer cells working properly.
+They stop the cells making and repairing DNA.
 Cancer cells need to make and repair DNA so that they can grow and multiply.
-Anti metabolites also stop normal cells working properly.
-This is why you get side effects.

 You usually have intravenous fluorouracil as part of a course of several cycles of treatment.
 The exact treatment plan depends on which type of cancer you have.
 To find out more about the way chemotherapy treatment is planned look at our planning chemotherapy page.
 You may have the fluorouracil over several days through a drip or using a small pump that you carry around.

-The side effects associated with intravenous fluorouracil are listed below.
+The side effects associated with having fluorouracil into a vein are listed below.
 You can use the links (underlined) to find out more about each side effect.
 Where there is no link, please see our cancer drugs side effects section or use the search box at the top of the page.

-More than 10 in every 100 people have one or more of the side effects listed below.
+More than 10 in every 100 people have one or more of these side effects.